Who we are

 Queen Mary University of London

 Claire Chan is a Statistician at the Centre for Evaluation and Methods based at Queen Mary University of London.
 Claire has current research interests in both cluster randomised trials and pilot and feasibility studies.
-In particular, Claire has published papers on the reporting of these studies, and has also been involved in leading several workshops on pilot and feasibility studies.
-Claire is an Associate Editor of Pilot and Feasibility Studies.
+In particular, Claire has been an Associate Editor of the Pilot and Feasibility Studies journal, and has also been involved in leading several workshops on pilot and feasibility studies.
+Claire has published papers on the reporting of these studies, including the CONSORT extension for pilot trials.

 Sandra Eldridge